TSNelson/JavaScriptStarterKit/README.md

   Bundler
     Options include Browserify, Webpack, Rollup, and JSPM
     * Use Webpack
-      Loaders allow you to bundle JavaScript, CSS, and more Add more notes and optimize configuration with Webpack course Disable AdBlock in Chrome to use SourceMaps when debugging
+      Loaders allow you to bundle JavaScript, CSS Allows for bundle splitting, speeding up page loads for complex applications Add more notes and optimize configuration with Webpack course Disable AdBlock in Chrome to use SourceMaps when debugging